 Believe it or not, many believe the virus can be killed by tanning in the solarium, which is entirely inaccurate.
 It is also not true that garlic can save you from illness or spraying clothes with alcohol and chlorine, rinsing the nose.
 As well as, a warm bath is not the solution.

 No, WHO denies that coronavirus can be transmitted by mosquito bites.

-– Mosquitoes cannot transmit coronavirus.
-According to the experience and knowledge which we have.
-It is a respiratory virus, which primarily spreads by droplets when an infected person coughs or sneeze – according to the World Health Organization.
+– Mosquitoes cannot transmit coronavirus, according to the experience and knowledge we have.
+It is a respiratory virus, which primarily spreads by droplets when an infected person coughs or sneezes – according to the World Health Organization.

 2. Do Hand Dryers Destroy Coronaviruses?

 Hand dryers are not effective at destroying Covid-19.
 To help protect against the virus, WHO advises you to wash your hands frequently with soap and water.
 After your hands have been washed, thoroughly dry them with the best disposable paper towels or warm air dryers.

 3. Can a Hot Bath Prevent Infection?